coder-hxl/x-crawl/README.md

 ## Example

-Timing capture: Take the automatic capture of the cover image of Airbnb Plus listings every day as an example:
+Take some pictures of Airbnb hawaii experience and Plus listings automatically every day as an example:

 ```js
 // 1.Import module ES/CJS